Alex17966/my_first_repo/README.md

 # my_first_repo
 Hi!
-My name is Alex
+My name is Alex and Sveta